corda/corda/docs/source/corda-configuration-file.rst

 The available config fields are listed below. ``baseDirectory`` is available as a substitution value and contains the absolute path to the node's base directory.

-:myLegalName: The legal identity of the node acts as a human readable alias to the node's public key and several demos use
+:myLegalName: The legal identity of the node.
+This acts as a human-readable alias to the node's public key and can be used with
-    this to lookup the NodeInfo.
+    the network map to look up the node's info.
+This is the name that is used in the node's certificates (either when requesting them from the doorman, or when auto-generating them in dev mode).
+At runtime, Corda checks whether this name matches the name in the node's certificates.

 :keyStorePassword: The password to unlock the KeyStore file (``<workspace>/certificates/sslkeystore.jks``) containing the
     node certificate and private key.